France and Germany oppose guarantees for ECB debt-buy plan: document

-France and Germany oppose granting government guarantees to support the market for repackaged debt, a document seen by Reuters shows, dealing a set-back to the European Central Bank's plans to rejuvenate it.
+France and Germany oppose granting government guarantees to support the market for repackaged debt, a document seen by Reuters shows, dealing a set-back to the European Central Bank's plans to rejuvinate it.

-Last week, the ECB pledged to buy reparceled debt known as asset-backed securities as part of a multi-pronged attempt to bolster credit and shore up the flagging euro zone economy.
+Last week, the ECB pledged to buy reparcelled debt known as asset-backed securities as part of a multi-pronged attempt to bolster credit and shore up the flagging euro zone economy.

 While the uncompromising stance of Germany and France will not stop the ECB from pressing ahead with its plans, it threatens to limit the bank's efforts to build a market that is already small.